 Are Raja Ampat homestays open?

-Yes, but after 2 years with no guests, only half of the former 100+ Homestay Association members remain open.
+Yes, but after 2 years with no guests, not all of the former 100+ Homestay Association members have reopened.

 We have temporarily removed closed homestays from default search results, but you can find them by using the location links provided below each homestay name on the accommodation page.